The Optical Tube

 - Manual Scope: The Apertura AD10/Zhumell Z10/Orion SkyLine 10 offers the same great features and accessories as the AD12 but in a more compact form factor that’s easier to fit in a vehicle and carry around, as well as at a lower price.
 It is still fairly capable and hardly any heavier or bigger than the 8” version.

 - Manual Truss Tube Scope: The Explore Scientific 10″ Hybrid Dobsonian is extremely compact thanks to its truss tube design and features easy collimation adjustments for the primary mirror.
 However, it is severely lacking in accessories and needs upgrades before you can begin actually using it.

-- Manual Truss Tube Scope: The Orion SkyQuest XX12i Dobsonian is a great choice for anyone who wants a compact and weight-optimized 12” Dobsonian, featuring IntelliScope encoders to help you find deep-sky objects and a decent set of included features and accessories.
+- Partially Computerized 12″ Truss Tube Scope: The Orion SkyQuest XX12i Dobsonian is a great choice for anyone who wants a compact and weight-optimized 12” Dobsonian, featuring IntelliScope encoders to help you find deep-sky objects and a decent set of included features and accessories.
 Its truss tube collapses for transport, making it much easier to bring to dark skies than the AD12.

-- Manual Truss Tube Scope: The Explore Scientific 12″ Truss Tube Dobsonian has a high-quality dual-speed Crayford focuser, optimized all-metal structure which takes up very little space disassembled, and silky-smooth manual movements.
-However, it includes no useful eyepieces or finder and also needs other addons like a shroud to work well.
+- Manual 12″ Truss Tube Scope: The Explore Scientific 12″ Truss Tube Dobsonian has a high-quality dual-speed Crayford focuser, an optimized all-metal structure that takes up very little space when disassembled, and silky-smooth manual movements.
+However, it includes no useful eyepieces or finder and also needs other add-ons like a shroud to work well.